GStreamer/gstreamer/markdown/design/encoding.md

 This means that one can not currently describe the full configuration of an element with a single string but with many.

-The proposal here is to extend the GstPreset API to be able to set all presets using one string and a well-known separator ('/').
+The proposal here is to extend the `GstPreset` API to be able to set all presets using one string and a well-known separator ('/').

 This change only requires changes in the core preset handling code.

-This would allow doing the following: gst\_preset\_load\_preset (h264enc, "pass:1/profile:baseline/quality:high");
+This would allow doing the following: `gst_preset_load_preset (h264enc, "pass:1/profile:baseline/quality:high")`

 ### Points to be determined